ThomasDeutsch/flowcards/docs/tutorialTodoMvc.md

 I would encourage you to make small changes to the app and see how they work out.<br/>

 ### from Specification to Behaviour
 In the provided specification, we can find functional requirements.
 We take those requirements to define "scenarios" or "flows".
-Every scenario will enable a behaviour.
-Every scenario we have created in our app has a direct connection to a requirement.<br/>
+Every scenario will enable a behaviour.<br/>
+Looking at our code, we can see that every scenario has a direct connection to one of the requirements.<br/>

 ### A first look